 - For best results in premenopausal patients, obtain specimens during midcycle or in the early second half of the menstrual cycle. - Obtain all specimens prior to bimanual examination.
 Use an unlubricated vaginal speculum. - Label the slide(s) with patient's name and birthdate directly on the frosted end of the slide in pencil. - It is preferable to obtain, spread, and fix the cervical specimen prior to obtaining the endocervical specimen. - After collection, spread the specimen quickly and evenly onto a glass slide and immediately spray fix.
-Spread and fix each specimen prior to obtaining additional specimens. - Complete the Cytology Request form as instructed above. - Place slides in slide folder.
+Spread and fix each specimen prior to obtaining additional specimens.

+- Complete the Cytology Request form as instructed above. - Place slides in slide folder.
 Deliver slide and request form to the Cytology Laboratory.
-Place in lock box or call Memorial Health System Laboratory Support Center to arrange for specimen transport at 719-365-5260.
+Specimen may be stored at ambient temperature.
+Place in lock box or call Memorial Hospital Laboratory Support Center to arrange for specimen transport at 719-365-5260.